 Start your day with a hearty breakfast that offers something for everyone.
 Summer Breakfast Hours are from 6:30AM to 11:00AM, 7 days a week.

-Our Summer hours are from 5:00PM to 10:00PM 7 days a week, serving great food with a friendly service and chef’s specials.
-One of the few places in town to offer a kids menu, the unique ambiance and history makes Three Bear Restaurant the perfect place to round off a day exploring Yellowstone.
+Our Summer Hours are from 5:00PM to 10:00PM 7 days a week, serving great food with a friendly service and Chef’s Specials.
+One of the few places in town to offer a kids’ menu, cozy ambiance, unique history, Three Bear Restaurant is the perfect place to round off a day exploring Yellowstone.